google/turbinia/docs/user/gke-sre.md

 ./k8s/tools/deploy-celery-gke.sh --deploy-controller
 ```

+Please note that the commands above will also deploy the rest of the infrastructure so
+if you'd like to deploy the pod to an existing infrastructure, you can run
-You can also deploy the pod directly via `kubectl create -f k8s/common/turbinia-controller.yaml`.
+`kubectl create -f k8s/common/turbinia-controller.yaml`.
+Please ensure that you
-Please ensure that you have the correct `turbiniavolume` filestore path prior to deploying.
+have the correct `turbiniavolume` filestore path prior to deploying.

 ## GKE Infrastructure